 Cambridge Analytica - Facebook: how Trump won the election

-Cambridge Analytica – Facebook: One of the analytics that helped Donald Trump win the election collected private information from 50 million Facebook profiles without their permission.
+Cambridge Analytica - Facebook: One of the analytics companies that helped Donald Trump win the election gathered private information from 50 million Facebook profiles without their permission.

-The story surfaced over the weekend when Facebook announced late Friday that Cambridge Analytica no longer had access to social media. because he was using them to determine what each voter is voting for in their constituency.
+The story was released at the weekend when Facebook announced late Friday that Cambridge Analytica had no longer access to the social network because it used the data to determine what voter voted in his constituency.

 Cambridge Analytica